xuender/go-stream/README.md

 Stream Collections for Go.
 Inspired in Java 8 Streams.

-Expect the support of GO 1.18 version generic.
+Expect the support of Go 1.18 version generic.

 ## Installation